Cartoon Network (Central and Eastern Europe): Southeastern Europe

 Since March 2011, with the switch of the channel to 24-hour broadcasting, timesharing with TCM Europe on its frequencies ceased.

-As of 2014, the editorial office of the TV channel was located in Munich, however, the broadcasting center is still located in London.
+As of 2014, the editorial office of the TV channel was located in Munich, however, the playout was still done from London.
 In the same year, the Marathon Mix block appeared.

 At the end of 2015, it became known that the distributor of the channel in Russia and the CIS would be Media Alliance, a subsidiary of the state media holding National Media Group and Discovery Inc. The transaction was completed in May 2016.
 The company managed the Russian legal entity of the channel — Turner Children's Programs LLC, which was headed by Discovery representative Grigory Lavrov, who was also the general director of Media Alliance.

 Since 18 November 2020, Cartoon Network RSEE has a Czech license (RRTV) in order to ensure the continuation of legal broadcasting in the European Union (EU) in accordance with the EU Directive on Audiovisual Media Services (AVMSD) and the law on the single market following the withdrawal of the UK from the EU.
 Since the Czech Republic has minimum broadcasting rules, it was chosen for licensing purposes in the EU.
 The broadcasting center of the channel is still located in London.

 Croatian, Serbian and Slovene audio tracks were added on 6 November 2021.

-On 9 March 2022, the channel ceased broadcasting in Russia, along with Boomerang and Discovery channels, as part of a response by WarnerMedia and Discovery Inc. on the actions of the Russian invasion of Ukraine, which happened more than a month before its merger was finalized.
+On 9 March 2022, the channel ceased broadcasting in Russia with the final program being an episode of Craig of the Creek, along with Boomerang and Discovery channels, as part of a response by WarnerMedia and Discovery Inc. on the actions of the Russian invasion of Ukraine, which happened more than a month before its merger was finalized.
 It continues broadcasting in other CIS and Baltic countries.

 From 1 August 2022, some new cartoon series began to be released without Russian dubbing.

 On 17 April 2023, the version of the channel stopped being distributed to Latvia and was replaced by the Scandinavian version at the request of the Czech regulator between the Latvian regulator NEPLP.
-But, still can be see this channel version in platform Go3.

 On 18 September 2024, Cartoon Network RSEE merged with the CEE and Polish feed.